johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.0.0.md

 Description:
 Get information about a media object.

-Possible use in ExpressionEngine would be to add a custom field to an entry where you could place a Instagram media id.
+Can be used in ExpressionEngine with a custom field containing an Instagram media id but designed to work together with the 'Pic Puller for Instagram Browser' fieldtype included with Pic Puller.
+See fieldtype documentation at the end of this document.

 Instragram docs page for this function: http://instagram.com/developer/endpoints/media/#get_media